frappe/erpnext_documentation/user/manual/en/selling/sales-taxes-and-charges-template.md

 For Tax Accounts that you want to use in the tax templates, you must set the Account Type field as 'Tax' for that particular account.

+To know about setting up taxes visit [this page](/docs/user/manual/en/setting-up/setting-up-taxes)

 ## 1. How to add Sales Taxes/Charges via a template
 Before creating a new template, note that templates are already created for many of the commonly used taxes.